🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-βš–οΈ Work-Life Balance + 8.1 -- 30 Galicia's relaxed pace, strong local culture, and reasonable work hours support a healthy balance, though some remote workers may find evening socialising limits downtime.
+βš–οΈ Work-Life Balance + 8.1 -- 30 Galicia's relaxed pace, long lunches, and strong vacation culture support a healthy balance, though tourist-season crowds can add mild stress.

-πŸ—¨οΈ Language Barrier + 4.2 -- 30 Spanish and Galician dominate; English is spoken in tourist areas and by younger locals, but not widely in daily life outside the city centre.
+πŸ—¨οΈ Language Barrier + 4.2 -- 30 Spanish and Galician dominate daily life; English is common in tourism and among younger locals, but less so in services and older generations.

 πŸ₯ HEALTHCARE